Self-hosted deployment

 Accessing the Workspace from the ZenML CLI

-To login to the workspace with the ZenML CLI, you need to pass the custom ZenML Pro API URL to the zenml login
+To login to the workspace with the ZenML CLI, you need to pass the custom ZenML Pro API URL to the zenml login command:

-Alternatively, you can set the ZENML_PRO_API_URL
+Alternatively, you can set the ZENML_PRO_API_URL environment variable:

-Enabling Run Templates Support
+Enabling Snapshot Support

-The Run Templates feature comes with some optional sub-features that can be turned on or off to customize the behavior of the feature:
+Snapshots come with some optional sub-features that can be turned on or off to customize the behavior of the feature:

 Building runner container images: Running pipelines from the dashboard relies on Kubernetes jobs (aka "runner" jobs) that are triggered by the ZenML workspace server.
 These jobs need to use container images that have the correct Python software packages installed on them to be able to launch the pipelines.

-The good news is that run templates are based on pipeline runs that have already run in the past and already have container images built and associated with them.
+The good news is that snapshots are based on pipeline runs that have already run in the past and already have container images built and associated with them.
 The same container images can be reused by the ZenML workspace server for the "runner jobs".
 However, for this to work, the Kubernetes cluster itself has to be able to access the container registries where these images are stored.
 This can be achieved in several ways:

 use implicit workload identity access to the container registry - available in most cloud providers by granting the Kubernetes service account access to the container registry